-- Winter term fields are not required for Semester institutions. - The SchoolCode field is an optional field.
+- IsDelete field only appears on new incremental file layout - Winter term fields are not required for Semester institutions. - The SchoolCode field is an optional field.
 It may be completed or left blank. - The WCG and CBS AwardAmount fields may be left blank if the student is not enrolled for that term. - The WA Bridge Grant AwardAmount fields may be left blank if the student is not eligible to receive the WA Bridge Grant, receives a lump sum payment, or if they aren't receiving a payment in that term. - All Enrollment Status and Boolean data type (yes/no) fields are not case-sensitive.